MMOG77/The-Vat/AssignmentOne_Instructions_FINAL.md

 ## 4. Entering Marketing Information

 At this point in the process, Amazon will try to convince you to enroll your book in several rewards programs.
 For now, let's keep it simple.
 Select a royalty plan (green, dotted)&mdash;35% for e-books under $2.99, or 70% for e-books $2.99 and above.
+Name your price (orange, dotted) in the currency of your bank account,
 ![Money Money Money](https://github.com/MMOG77/The-Vat/blob/master/KDPsc5.1.png)

 ![Royalty plan chart](https://github.com/MMOG77/The-Vat/blob/master/KDPsc5.3.png)